Judgement Day in Islam: The crossing of the Bridge

-For sinners, the bridge will be thinner than hair and sharper than the sharpest sword, impossible to walk on without falling below to arrive at their fiery destination, while the righteous will proceed across the bridge to paradise (Jannah).

 Intercession

 Not everyone consigned to hell will remain there.
 Somewhat like the Catholic concept of purgatory, sinful Muslims will stay in hell until purified of their sins.
 According to the scholar Al-Subki (and others), "God will take out of the Fire everyone who has said the testimony" (i.e. the shahāda testimony made by all Muslims, "There is no God but God, Muhammad is his prophet") "all but the mushrikun, those who have committed the worst sin of impugning the tawḥīd of God, have the possibility of being saved."

 The possibility of intercession on behalf of sinners (shafaʿa) on Judgement Day to save them from hellfire, is a "major theme" in the eschatological expectations of the Muslim community and in stories told about the events of Judgement Day.

 While Quran "is both generally and clearly negative" in regard to the possibility of intercession on behalf of sinners (shafaʿa) on the last day" to save them from hellfire, (the idea being every individual must take responsibility for their own deeds and acts of faith).
 In the 20+ occurrences of shafa'a in the Quran none mention Muhammad or the office of prophethood.
 However this principle was "modified in the ensuing understanding of the community, and the Prophet Muhammad was invested with the function of intervening on behalf of the Muslims on the day of judgement".
 Verse Q.43:86 authorizes "true witnesses" to grant intercession, and in this category "has been found for the inclusion" of Muhammad "as an intercessor for the Muslim community.

 "One of the most popular and often-cited" stories about Muḥammad as intercessor ("validating" his ability to intercede) revolves around sinners turning to him after being turned down for intercession by all the other prophets.
 In al-Durra by al-Ghazali, this happens "between the two soundings of the trumpet".